 Our mission is to offer a comprehensive view into artistic activity today.
 Unlike most traditional archives that document a selective past, our collection emphasizes the contemporary moment.
 In keeping with this, LACA only acquires materials produced around or after its founding in 2013.
 Our collection emphasizes art from Los Angeles, though is not limited to it as we acknowledge Los Angeles’ increasing engagement with artist networks internationally.

+Challenging established concepts of the archive and art space, LACA sustains a unique experimental environment for critical inquiry, artistic research, and public dialogue.
 We welcome curators, researchers, writers, students, artists and anyone interested in contemporary art.

 Our Library includes local and international limited edition artist books that are important to the Los Angeles and global contemporary art landscapes.